splitsies/user-service/README.md

 Make sure to use the default port 9099 for the auth emulator.
 Once that is configured, use the `npm run start-auth` to host the local auth server before running the service.

 ### Firebase Admin SDK Emulation
 The Firebase Admin SDK automatically connects to emulator based on the the environment variable being set.
+The `startup.sh` script run with `npm run serve` will set the emulator environment variable at startup:

 ```
+FIREBASE_AUTH_EMULATOR_HOST=127.0.0.1:9099
+```

+#### !!
+ACTION REQUIRED !!
+To setup the emulation environment to run locally, the `dev-pr` stage credentials are used.
+These credentials must be added as an environment variable on your local machine.
+1. Go to the `dev-pr` stage on the firebase console (https://console.firebase.google.com/)
+1. Project overview settings >> Project Settings
+1. Click on Service Accounts
+1. Generate new private key
+1. Encode the contents of the JSON credentials file to base64 and set as an environment variable
+    ```
-export FIREBASE_AUTH_EMULATOR_HOST=http://127.0.0.1:9099
+    export FIREBASE_ADMIN_CREDS=<BASE64_STRING>
     ```

 ## Querying the local database
 Once the local DB instance is up and running (`npm run recreate-db && npm run start-db`), the DB can be queried given that your `aws cli` is configured.